What is the Offer Price?

 - The offer price is the price an acquirer pays for a target company’s stock in an M&A deal

-- The offer price includes an acquisition or a control premium.
+- The offer price includes acquisition or a control premium.
 Buyers pay this premium to achieve control over key business decisions (restructuring, company strategy, etc.) and create additional value through synergies.

 - The offer price is calculated by comparing the premium paid for a peer group of similar M&A deals, this is known as transaction comparables analysis

 - The offer price is used to calculate the control premium, which could help in determining whether value was created or destroyed in a deal

 How is the Offer Price Calculated?